 Despite a strong interest in computers and technology, I began my educational career in 2003 at the University of Illinois (in Champaign-Urbana) as a business major with an undecided concentration.

-Like most people, my major changed a couple times, but it stayed within the same field.
+Like most people, my major changed a couple times, but I stayed within the same field.
 I went from general business, to finance, and finally to accounting.
 I know what you’re thinking – I couldn’t have picked a more thrilling area of study.
 I can’t say I ever really enjoyed it, but I was good at it, and I thought it would make for a solid foundation in business, which is something I knew I wanted to get into.

-I graduated in 4 years with my B.S. degree in accounting and stayed an additional year to complete my graduate studies, receiving a Master’s degree in accounting with a concentration in taxation.
+I graduated in 4 years with my B.S.
+Degree in Accounting and stayed an additional year to complete my graduate studies, receiving a Master’s Degree in Accounting with a concentration in Taxation.

 You can follow my journey here, at My 4 Hour Workweek.
 If you’d like to stay in touch with some of my tips and ideas that I don’t share on my blog, please sign up to Muse News, my free muse creation newsletter.
 You can sign up below, and read more about it here.

 Last Updated: May 26th, 2014